sebaderio/book-me-aws-terraform/terraform/applications/README.md

 ### TODO

-- make django app working with s3 as static and media storage
+- make django app working with s3 as static and media storage, TESTING
 - when deployed on prod, django shouts that CORS and CSRF config values should start from https:// or http:// or something.com
 - configure allowed hosts, csrf etc. for django api container
 - make sure you follow security good practices